The Choices We Made

 The Choices We Made: Twenty-Five Women and Men Speak Out About Abortion is a book showing the abortion stories of various people in different situations and periods of time.
 This includes celebrities such as Anne Archer, Polly Bergen, Kay Boyle, Jill Clayburgh, Linda Ellerbee, Whoopi Goldberg, Elizabeth Janeway, Ursula Le Guin, Norma McCorvey, Rita Moreno, and Grace Paley.
-Their stories were collected by Bonavoglia, a former executive at Planned Parenthood.
+Their stories were collected by Angela Bonavoglia, a former executive at Planned Parenthood.

 Synopsis

 The Choices We Made collects material from twenty-five contributors writing in support of legalized abortion.
 Contributors include people from all varieties of life, including celebrities and wealthy persons as well as people who have experienced extreme poverty.
 The material is written from the viewpoints of people who have had experiences with abortion such as seeking an abortion for themselves or by knowing someone who has been through the procedure.
 The age range of the contributors range from teenagers to senior citizens.
 Some of the contributors include Margot Kidder and Whoopi Goldberg, the latter of whom discusses her experiences trying to self-induce abortion using a coat hanger.